Nico Minoru: Extended magic

 Nico's time with the Witchbreaker has granted her a newer version of the Staff of One, similar to the original but with more adornments and a larger ring (the ball on the original Staff is also removed).
 Nico can now wield its powers and cast spells with greater proficiency than before, even floating under her own powers instead of using the Staff, as Nico had already cast a variety of levitation enchantments before.
 Furthermore, Victor Mancha also questions how Nico is floating, apparently indicating that this was indeed not of the Staff's own magic.
 Nico can now cast a variety of spells without using her Staff, bringing her closer to her parents' abilities.
-It is unknown where the Staff of One is now, though her new staff, regardless of its precise origins, is summoned in exactly the same method as the former.
+It is unknown where the original Staff of One is now, though her new staff, regardless of its precise origins, is summoned in exactly the same method as the former.
+Without her staff, Shes been shown flying, making shields, and projecting holograms.

 More recently, Nico's Staff has displayed an ability to defend itself.
 The Staff now reacts violently toward anyone other than Nico who attempts to use it, turning into a demon or dragon and devouring that individual.

 Later in Daken: Dark Wolverine she shows that her spells can be extremely detailed when she freezes Daken with "Freeze to the exact temperature and aesthetic appearance of a cheap Popsicle from a 7/11" though she still has the "One spell" rule.

 After her murder by Apex and subsequent resurrection, Nico once again received a new Staff of One with a new design up top.
 This staff also was shorter and did not extend to the ground, could be touched by anyone (as Apex proved), and could be summoned back to Nico upon command.
 Nico was also granted a new left arm where she could perform spells without holding the Staff of One.
 According to the resurrected Alex, the left arm was clearly a more powerful conduit of dark magic than even the Staff of One.
 This upgrade increased her dark powers and allowed her to enter a blind rage where her magic is more powerful, as she runs purely on instinct.

-General abilities

-As mentioned before Nico is capable of doing essentially anything, her magic seemingly being reality warping in nature.
-But as of now She’s been shown to:
+She was also able to focus on multiple spells at once.